-Task 3 (3 points) In the file bloom2.c0, implement three hash functions, hash1(s), hash2(s), and hash3(s), which take strings and return integers.
+Task 3 (3 points) In the file bloom2.c0, implement three distinct hash functions, hash1(s), hash2(s), and hash3(s), which take strings and return integers.
 These will be the three hash functions used by your improved Bloom filter.
-At most one should be the hash_mul31 function from lab.